capraconsulting/caprakurs-roll-your-own-k8s/README.md

 When creating an account in AWS, you will by default create a single root user, that has admin permissions access to absolutely everything inside your account.
 This is a major security risk, and you should always create and use another account with less permissions.

-# TODO Jakob: Could you add a quick step-by-step guide on how to create a user?
-Linking to a guide from AWS or similar with some explaining text should be sufficient.
 # Setup IAM User
 1. Log in to your aws account with
 1. Go to IAM service